Darien, Georgia: Civil War and after

 The destruction of Darien was most famously depicted in the 1989 film Glory.

 View of St. Andrews Episcopal Church and Vernon Square in Darien in 1910.

 Following the Civil War, Darien was rebuilt, with financial aid coming in small part from the family of Colonel Robert Gould Shaw.
-He had been killed during the war but had written to his family of his shame in participating in the destruction of it.
+He had been killed during the war but had written to his family of his shame in participating in the destruction of this town.

 Into the early 1900s, Darien was one of the largest Southeastern ports for shipping lumber.
 When the timber was depleted, Darien became a fishing village, known primarily for Georgia wild shrimp.
 It was once famous for its oysters.

-On September 8, 1930, two African American men, George Grant and Willie Bryan, were lynched by a mob of Darien's residents in the Darien Jail due to the death of Police Chief Robert L. Freeman and the wounding of Deputy Collins and two other officers while trying to capture the two men after a robbery at the Darien Bank.
-The town was put under martial law by Colonel W.R.
-Neal of the Georgia militia in response to the mob.
+On September 8, 1930, two African American men, George Grant and Willie Bryan, were lynched by a mob of Darien's white residents in the Darien Jail.
+Police Chief Robert L. Freeman had been killed and Deputy Collins and two other officers were wounded while trying to capture the two Black men after a robbery at the Darien Bank.
+Colonel W.R.
+Neal of the Georgia militia put the town under martial law in response to the mob.

 There are 32 markers of historic sites near Darien and 42 markers in McIntosh County.
 (See the external link for a list.)

 Darien in the 21st century has shown signs of growth.
 With the formation of the Interstate Highway System, Interstate 95 was constructed and passes approximately 1 mi west of the city.
 This drew off businesses from the city center as development ensued near the I-95 interchange with GA 251.
 This has resulted in the building of several chain restaurants, gas stations, and hotels, as well as a small outlet mall.
 But downtown Darien has flourished with an emphasis on its historic heritage and the waterfront.
 Many new businesses have opened as the city has reclaimed its walking center.

+Squares

+Darien was established with five squares based on the Oglethorpe Plan that James Oglethorpe used in his design of Savannah, Georgia.
+Three of the five original squares in Darien still exist: Vernon Square and Columbus Square in the Vernon Square–Columbus Square Historic District, and Oglethorpe Square.
+One of the original squares, Jefferson Square, has been replaced by tennis courts and the other original square, Franklin Square, is now an empty lot.